charlesangus/DeepCExamples/README.md

 Welcome to the Examples Repository for DeepC, a suite of Deep compositing plugins for Foundry's Nuke. <br>
 To get DeepC visit: https://github.com/charlesangus/DeepC

+Note: this reposititory is pretty big because of the big dcm files.

 ## DeepRenders
 Various Scenes with Deep Renderings to test and checkout the deep(c) plugins.